xinghaochen/awesome-hand-pose-estimation/evaluation/README.md

-# Show evaluations on hand pose estimation
+# Evaluations on hand pose estimation

 ## Description
 This project provides codes to evaluate performances of hand pose estimation on several public datasets, including [NYU](http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm), [ICVL](http://www.iis.ee.ic.ac.uk/~dtang/hand.html), [MSRA](https://www.microsoft.com/en-us/research/people/yichenw/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fyichenw%2F) hand pose dataset.
-We collect predicted labels of some prior works which are available online and visualize the performances.
+We collect predicted labels of some prior works **_which are available online_** and visualize the performances.

 ## Evaluation metric
 There are two types of evaluation metrics that are widely used for hand pose estimation: